 How To Get From Kuala Lumpur To Perhentian Islands

 In the map below you can see the distance from KL to Pulau Perhentian Islands – keep reading below for more details on how to make this trip.

 Step 1: Travelling From Kuala Lumpur To Perhentian Ferry At Kuala Besut

 In this first step, I’ll cover the different options for travelling from KL to Kuala Besut jetty for the ferry across to the islands.

 Flights From Kuala Lumpur To Perhentian Islands

-There is no airport on the islands so there is no way to travel from Kuala Lumpur to Perhentian Islands by flight.
+There isn’t an airport on the islands, so there is no way to travel from Kuala Lumpur to Perhentian Islands by flight.

-You can, however, fly to nearby Kota Bharu and then travel easily overland from this airport to Kuala Besut for your onward boat.
+However, the next best thing to a KL to Perhentian flight is flying to nearby Kota Bharu and then travelling overland to Kuala Besut.
+From Kuala Besut you can take a ferry across to the islands.
 It’s also possible to fly to Kuala Terengganu and do the same thing, but Kuala Terengganu is further away and it’s much cheaper and easier to travel to Perhentian Islands from Kota Bharu.

 I recommend signing up to the AirAsia newsletter for cheap sale fares if you have some time before you travel from Kuala Lumpur to Pulau Perhentian.

 Once you have made it to Kota Bharu airport, you can take a taxi to Kuala Besut for about RM80 or catch a local bus into Kota Bharu and then bus #639 to Kuala Besut.